samChang72/Redirector/README.md

 ## Description
 Web browser extension (Firefox, Vivaldi, Chrome, Opera, Edge) to redirect URLs based on regex or wildcard patterns.

+**Version 4.0.0** - Now supports Chrome Manifest V3!
+This major update brings compatibility with the latest Chrome extension standards while maintaining all existing functionality.

 ## Tribute
 In loving memory of Einar Egilsson, who gave us Redirector and selflessly nurtured it for many years.
 We miss you Einar, and will always remember your kindness and generosity.

+## What's New in 4.0.0
+- ✅ **Chrome Manifest V3 Support** - Fully compatible with the latest Chrome extension architecture
+- ✅ **Service Worker Migration** - Background scripts converted to Service Worker for better performance
+- ✅ **declarativeNetRequest API** - Updated from webRequest to the new declarativeNetRequest API
+- ✅ **Enhanced Security** - Improved permission model with host_permissions
+- ✅ **Maintained Compatibility** - All existing redirect rules continue to work seamlessly
+- ✅ **Cross-Browser Support** - Still works on Firefox, Chrome, Edge, Opera, and Vivaldi

 ## Download Links
 * [Firefox](https://addons.mozilla.org/firefox/addon/redirector/)